Meeting with Hongi Hika

 This meeting took place about 2 km from Kororāreka (now Russell).
 Earlier in the year Hongi Hika had fought a battle at Whangaroa without wearing the armour he had been given by King George IV.
 Wounded by a musket ball in the chest, he was to die a few months later.

 Because they controlled the Bay of Islands, the first major trading base for European vessels, Ngāpuhi were the first iwi to use muskets.
 At Moremonui they did not have many muskets and were defeated by their rivals, who were using traditional weapons.
 Ngāpuhi were overrun as they reloaded their cumbersome weapons and the chief Pokaia was killed.
-Up to a thousand Ngāpuhi warriors were hunted down and killed.
-The future war leaders Kawiti and Hongi Hika were able to escape, but Hongi’s uncle and two brothers were not so lucky.
+As many as a thousand Ngāpuhi warriors were hunted down and killed.
+The future war leaders Kawiti and Hongi Hika managed to escape, but Hongi’s uncle and two brothers were not so lucky.
 Hongi felt obliged to avenge this defeat.
 By 1815 he was the undisputed leader of his people.
-Convinced of the value of muskets provided they were used in sufficient numbers, he set about acquiring them.
+Convinced of the value of muskets used in sufficient numbers, he set about acquiring them.

 Community contributions